 Can you tell me more about the 5G Innovation Region Programme?

-- Kielder Castle and Forest
+- Kielder Castle and Observatory

-- Stranraer Marina
+- Stranraer Marina and Loch Ryan

 Borderlands 5G Innovation Region - please click here